anshtripathi01/apnastore/README.md

 # ApnaStore

-An Ecommerce app where you can a product of your choice
+An Ecommerce app where you can buy a product of your choice.

 ## Installation & Run Local